 The trailhead is about 57 miles east of Portland, Oregon in the Mt.
 Hood National Forest.

 From Portland, take I-84 east for about 55 miles and take exit 64 in Hood River for Hwy 35.
 Drive to the traffic signal and turn right onto Button Bridge Road/Hwy 35.

 After 4.7 miles, (always keep turning uphill), reach a T-shaped intersection where the gravel road turns to dirt.
-Turn left for 200 yards and park at the trailhead parking lot which is on the left.
+Turn left onto Forest Road 4420 for 200 yards and park at the trailhead parking lot which is on the left.

 A Northwest Forest Pass is required to park here and the permit is normally enforced May 15 through October 15.

 Elevation at the trailhead is 5,947 feet.
 Total distance is 14.4 miles.
 Distance to the lookout is 7.3 miles with the side trip to Oval Lake.
 Elevation at the lookout is 5,600 feet, Ascent 1,620 feet and descent 1,974 feet to the lookout.
 Total ascent is 3,600 feet and total descent is 3,600 feet.

 High Prairie Trail #493, Divide Trail #458, Fret Creek Trail #456A with connections to other trails.

 Review: October 9, 2019

 From the parking lot walk slightly uphill and cross the Forest Service road and take trail #493 into the Badger Creek Wilderness.
 Stay left at the first junction to head towards Lookout Mountain.